 A career worth pursuing is one you enjoy.
 After all, you’ll be working for a good part of your life.

-For those who lean toward subjects in the liberal arts, the best-kept secret about this kind of education is how it molds you into a truly marketable employee whose skills are in high demand in a variety of industries.
+For those who lean toward subjects in the liberal arts, the best-kept secret about this kind of education is how it shapes you into a truly marketable employee whose skills are in high demand in a variety of industries.

 The journey toward that career begins with choosing a major.
 The good news is that for the two biggest programs in Waterloo's Faculty of Arts, you don’t have to pick one right away.

-Undergraduate Recruitment Coordinator, Samantha Boehmer, says her job begins with helping students understand what an arts faculty has to offer.
+Former Undergraduate Recruitment Coordinator, Samantha Boehmer, says her job begins with helping students understand what an arts faculty has to offer.
 She estimates about half of students aren't aware of what a Faculty of Arts is, let alone know the kinds of programs it houses.
 After explaining the faculty, the next question on everyone's mind is choosing a major.

 “How to pick a major is one of the biggest conversations I have with parents and students,” Samantha says.
 “Some Grade 12 students know exactly what they’re interested in.
 But from the time they select their first-year courses in June to when they officially declare their major at the end of first year, 30 per cent change their mind."